Just Checking for professionals

 Bringing evidence and insight

-Just Checking delivers professionally tailored information about how individuals are coping at home, without the use of cameras or microphones.
+Just Checking delivers tailored information about how individuals are coping at home, without the use of cameras or microphones.

 Working in partnership with local authorities and care professionals, Just Checking assists in identifying the appropriate level of care in order to increase independence and allow individuals to stay in their own home for as long as possible.